unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 #### Mindless Rage

-Beginning at 6th level, you can’t be charmed or frightened while raging.
+Beginning at 6th level, you can't be charmed or frightened while raging.
 If you are charmed or frightened when you enter your rage, the effect is suspended for the duration of the rage.

 #### Intimidating Presence

 Beginning at 10th level, you can use your action to frighten someone with your menacing presence.
 When you do so, choose one creature that you can see within 30 feet of you.
 If the creature can see or hear you, it must succeed on a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your Charisma modifier) or be frightened of you until the end of your next turn.
 On subsequent turns, you can use your action to extend the duration of this effect on the frightened creature until the end of your next turn.
 This effect ends if the creature ends its turn out of line of sight or more than 60 feet away from you.

-If the creature succeeds on its saving throw, you can’t use this feature on that creature again for 24 hours.
+If the creature succeeds on its saving throw, you can't use this feature on that creature again for 24 hours.

 #### Retaliation